Business With Purpose

 It’s in that experience of pure wilderness that guests begin to gain an understanding of the jaw-dropping majesty, the cultural significance and mind-boggling age of the landscape.

-True North’s flexible, activity-based itineraries offer guests a daily choice of experiences including wildlife and bird watching; hiking; fishing; sightseeing in the expedition vessels; picnics and sundowners on the beach; and exhilarating helicopter rides.
+True North’s flexible, activity-based itineraries offer guests a daily choice of experiences including wildlife and bird watching, hiking, fishing, sightseeing in the expedition vessels, picnics and sundowners on the beach, and exhilarating helicopter rides.

-Promise of Enlightenment
+Promise of enlightenment

-The True North’s lounge features large presentation screens and there is an on-board library.
-The small group size and high crew to guest ratio ensure constant access to knowledgeable guides.
+The True North’s lounge features large presentation screens and there is an onboard library.
+The small group size and high crew-to-guest ratio ensure constant access to knowledgeable guides.

-Engaging with Local Communities
+Engaging with local communities

 ‘Leaving goodwill’ and supporting remote communities are fundamental tenets of the company ethos.

 “We see the very best of nature, culture and community on our adventures.
-We are constantly aware of the luxury and privilege that is afforded to guests and crew alike, and we aim to do all we can, through our redemption program, to give back to the land and people we visit.”
+We are constantly aware of the luxury and privilege that is afforded to guests and crew alike, and we aim to do all we can, through our redemption programs, to give back to the land and people we visit.”